ibaroumas/create_random_text_files/README.md

 This is bash script that creates a hierarchy of random files and directories.
+It may be useful for testing applications, which include the exchange of data files and folders.

 **Execution command:**